Home | About DIYLightingProjects.com | Network Map | Advertise | Join the Network | Other Resources

 Better Health Through Nutrition Resources (01)

-Nutrition and Fitness from Women's College Hospital
+Women's Health Matters from Women's College Hospital

 Women's College Hospital in Canada maintains a website called WomensHealthMatters,CA, which contains a wealth of information concerning health issues for women.
 In its Features Articles is a section on Nutrition and Fitness, with articles on such topics as eating behavior (healthy habits and disordered eating), Omega 3 fatty acids, glucose, bone mineral density, bone health, iron deficiency, diabetes in younger women, obesity and depression, cardiovascular risk factors, and strategies for mindful eating, which means having a healthy relationship with food.